Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Conclusions

 \section{Conclusions}

-In this paper, we propose the FWPD measure as an interesting alternative to imputation and marginalization approaches to handle the problem of missing features in data analysis.
-Based on the FWPD, we put forth the k-means-FWPD and the HAC-FWPD algorithms, which are directly applicable to datasets with missing features.
+In this paper, we propose to use the FWPD measure as a viable alternative to imputation and marginalization approaches to handle the problem of missing features in data clustering.
+The proposed measure attempts to estimate the original distances between the data points by adding a penalty term to those pair-wise distances which cannot be calculated on the entire feature space due to missing features.
+Therefore, unlike existing methods for handling missing features, FWPD is also able to distinguish between distinct data points which look identical due to missing features.
+Yet, FWPD also ensures that the dissimilarity for any data instance from itself is never greater than its dissimilarity from any other point in the dataset.
+Intuitively, these advantages of FWPD should help us better model the original data space which may help in achieving better clustering performance on the incomplete data.

+Therefore, we use the proposed FWPD measure to put forth the k-means-FWPD and the HAC-FWPD clustering algorithms, which are directly applicable to datasets with missing features.
 We conduct extensive experimentation on the new techniques using various benchmark datasets and find the new approach to produce generally better results (for both partitional as well as hierarchical clustering) compared to some of the popular imputation methods which are generally used to handle the missing feature problem.
-We also present an appendix dealing with an extension of the FWPD measure to problems with absent features and show that this modified form of FWPD is a semi-metric.
+In fact, it is observed from the experiments that the performance of the imputation schemes varies with the type of missingness and/or the clustering algorithm being used (for example, kNNI is useful for k-means clustering but not for HAC clustering; SVDI is useful for HAC clustering but not for k-means clustering; MI is effective when the missingness depends on the observed features).
+The proposed approach, on the other hand, exhibits good performance across all types of missingness as well as both partitional and hierarchical clustering paradigms.
+The experimental results attest to the ability of FWPD to better model the original data space, compared to existing methods.